ARTICLE 30 - Employment Equity

 30:07 (a) Unless recommendations of the RCEE (as may be approved by Senate) provide otherwise, an EDI competent Employment Equity/Procedures Assessor shall be included, as a non-voting member of every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT.
 Committee members on every appointments committee, search committee, and tenure/permanence and promotion committee, including UCAPT or UCRPPLM shall be required to complete Equity, Diversity and Inclusion (EDI) training during the life of this collective agreement.

-Employment Equity/Procedures Assessors shall also be trained in the elements of Indigenous Knowledge and the role of Indigenous persons as public intellectuals for their communities, along with anti-racism training.
+Employment Equity/Procedures Assessors shall also be trained in the elements of Indigenous Knowledge and the role of Indigenous persons as public intellectuals for their communities/organizations, along with anti-racism training.

 (c) Each Employment Equity/Procedures Assessor shall be provided with all relevant appointment or promotion and tenure materials, including a copy of the AAU's goals and timetables by the Head of the AAU to which the Employment Equity/Procedures Assessor has been assigned.